dbear6/sudoku/README.txt

 Ensure that the FreeGlut, a C compiler and OpenGL headers are installed on your local system.
 To install simply invoke the following command:
 $ make
 The program should compile without errors.
-Pending an error free installation the binary for the game will be located in the bin folder, under the filename sudoku
+Pending an error free installation the executable will be located in the bin folder, under the filename sudoku
 --------------------------------------------------------------------------------

 LICENSING